Vaarsuvius: I would venture a guess that [Roy] might be tired of the color blue by this point.

 - Bath, in England.
-Pretty much every building in the city centre (I haven't checked them all) is made from a distinctive golden-beige stone called Bath Stone, or at least made with a similar coloured stone to maintain the effect — the best example being the new shopping centre, which was only allowed to be built in that colour.
+Pretty much every building in the city centre is made from a distinctive golden-beige stone called Bath Stone, or at least made with a similar coloured stone to maintain the effect — the best example being the new shopping centre, which was only allowed to be built in that colour.
 The effect from the top of the hill looking down is striking to say the least.

 - Buildings in Boca Raton, Florida are generally expected to be pink.